rayriffy/rayriffy-h/README.md

 Where's all query from
 ----------------------

-We query data from a custom database [here](src/contents/database/codes.js)
+Prefetched query data are come from a custom database [here](src/contents/database/codes.js)

 Contributing
 ------------